hanifasalihu/HS-Mentorness-PowerBi-Project/README.md

 ## Process Workflow / Preparation

-    Collect & Prepare Dataset
-    Cleaning & Transformation of Data
+          ⇒  Data Collection

+          ⇒  Data Modelling

-    Analysis & Visualization
+          ⇒  Analysis & Transformation

-    Recommendation & Conclusion
+          ⇒  Recommendation & Conclusion

 ## Data Cleaning Process

-    Open and Duplicate Dataset & Freeze Top Panes & Adjust Columns.
+        1. Open & Duplicate Dataset in Microsoft Excel
+        2. Freeze Top Rows & Adjust Columns
-    Format date to m/d/y Then Sort from Oldest to Newest.
-    Use IFS Function to confirm the Age & Age Group.
-Then Copy & Paste in New Column.
-    Apply Conditional Formatting to Revenue & Profit using AVG. and Data Validation to Order Quantity using MAX.
-    Add Table to Excel document, Create New Worksheet for Pivot Tables and Dashboard.
-    Create charts with pivot tables, Then copy & paste in Dashboard for Visualization & Calculate Statistical Totals.
+        3. Use Excel Function to filter for blanks
+        4. Use Production countries & language to fill in blank(Spoken Languages)
+        5. Import & Transform to Power BI query
+        6. Apply to power pivot for visualization

 ## Exploratory Data Analysis

 This involved exploring the sales data to answer some key questions, such as:

+   ▪ Which movie has the highest and lowest popularity and rating?

+   ▪ What countires and languages was filmed at & spoken more ?

-    What is the highest and lowest revenue?
+   ▪ What is the correlation between production budget and revenue?

-    What bikes were sold more and in which region?
+   ▪ Which movies was most watched?

-    What year,quarters had the most and least sales?
+   ▪ What was the most and least genres?

-    Which age group bought more bikes?
+   ▪ What was the age suitability?

+   ▪ What years has Correlation between populatiry score and vote count?

 ## Result